-In 1912, Electrolux launched its first vacuum cleaner – Lux I. Today the company sells more than 50 million products to customers in more than 150 markets every year.
+In 1912, Electrolux launched its first vacuum cleaner – Lux I. Today the company sells approximately 60 million household products in approximately 120 markets every year.

 1910: Electrolux was incorporated as Elektromekaniska AB.

 1919: Elektromekaniska AB merged with Swedish AB Lux, and Aktiebolaget Electrolux was established.
 Electrolux led the development of the modern canister-type vacuum cleaner and the absorption refrigerator during the early part of the 20th century.